 Medical disputes are some of the most common workers’ compensation disputes in Fort Myers.
 Medical disputes occur over medical opinions and facts regarding how the injured worker should be treated.
 For example, medical disputes may include denied surgeries, treatments, and other medical services.
 A good lawyer can negotiate with the authorized physician and settle most of these disputes.

-Claim disputes involve how your WC claim is processed in Fort Myers FL.
+Claim disputes involve how your workers’ comp claim is processed in Fort Myers, FL.
 The extent of your injuries can affect how the insurance company decides to pay compensation for your injuries.
 For example, the insurance company will consider how the injuries affect different parts of your body and your overall health.
 Additionally, how you suffered your injury can have a huge impact on your claim.
 If your injury is not determined to be a compensable work injury, you will not be eligible for benefits.

 Disability disputes occur when the insurance company tries to determine how your injuries affect your earning ability.
 In fact, the average weekly wage is a crucial part of calculating your disability benefits over time.

 What Is the Workers’ Compensation Dispute and Appeals Process in Florida?

 When the employer or his insurance company denies or disputes your workers’ compensation claim in Fort Myers, you can challenge their decision by formally appealing with the Office of the Judges of Compensation Claims (OJCC).
 The authorities will notify the insurance company about your appeal.
 In fact, the insurance provider should either pay your compensation or report to the OCJJ within 14 days.